 Once the roots are washed, they are white and plump, and they smell of earth.
 This smell permeated my porch for the next week.

-Once trimmed of their leaves, I cut the roots off.
+Once I trimmed off their leaves, I cut the roots off.
 Then I began to separate them into stems with a bit of root for replanting.
 Once the roots were free, they got several soakings, power squirts, and more soaking to clean them of dirt.
 Drying overnight, they easily dropped the dry sand the more I cleaned the stalks.
 I separated the rootless and now they’re ready to replant—this time in pipes.
-It was a messy job separating the stalks; once done, I gave the roots a final trim and collected a few small pieces that I can use for incense!
+It was a messy job separating the stalks; once done, I gave the roots a final trim and collected a few small pieces that I could use for incense!

 I made one ball for a friend, a tradition we started with the first harvest last year.
 Tried to do another, but I may end up weaving these fibers to make a fragrant basket!
 Perhaps with a bit of Lavender?